MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-E-Complaints-Applications-Tariffs-Reports-Involving-Common-Carriers/subjectgroup-ECFR79281b2c0f72a85-Specific-Types-Applications-Under-Title-II-Communications-Act/section-1.767.md

 (12) The licensee shall comply with the requirements of § 1.768;

+(13) The licensee shall file annual international circuit capacity reports as required by § 43.82 of this chapter.

-(13) The cable landing license is revocable by the Commission after due notice and opportunity for hearing pursuant to section 2 of the Cable Landing License Act, 47 U.S.C.
+(14) The cable landing license is revocable by the Commission after due notice and opportunity for hearing pursuant to section 2 of the Cable Landing License Act, 47 U.S.C.
 35, or for failure to comply with the terms of the license or with the Commission's rules; and

-(14) The licensee must notify the Commission within thirty (30) days of the date the cable is placed into service.
+(15) The licensee must notify the Commission within thirty (30) days of the date the cable is placed into service.
 The cable landing license shall expire twenty-five (25) years from the in-service date, unless renewed or extended upon proper application.
 Upon expiration, all rights granted under the license shall be terminated.

-(15) Licensees shall file submarine cable outage reports as required in 47 CFR part 4.
+(16) Licensees shall file submarine cable outage reports as required in 47 CFR part 4.

 (h) *Applicants/Licensees.* Except as otherwise required by the Commission, the following entities, at a minimum, shall be applicants for, and licensees on, a cable landing license: